IntelLabs/nlp-architect/doc/source/bist_parser.rst

 Inference
 =========

-Once you have a trained ``BISTModel``, there are two acceptable input modes for running inference with it.
+Once you have a trained :py:class:`BISTModel <nlp_architect.models.bist_parser.BISTModel>`, there are two acceptable input modes for running inference with it.
 For both modes, the input must be annotated with part-of-speech tags.

 File Input Mode